 Treatment for pins and needles

 Treatment depends on the cause.
-For example, carpal tunnel syndrome may be treated with rest, splinting and medications such as anti-inflammatory and diuretic drugs.
-A nerve pinched by bone or some other tissue may require treatment such as physiotherapy or (in some cases) surgery to ease the pressure and allow full nerve functioning to resume.
+For example, carpal tunnel syndrome may be treated with rest, splinting and medications such as anti-inflammatory and diuretic medications.
+A compressed or irritated nerve may require treatment such as physiotherapy, medication or (in some cases) surgery to ease the pressure and allow full nerve functioning to resume.

 Underlying conditions such as diabetes need to be properly controlled to ease associated symptoms, including pins and needles.
 The symptoms of nerve inflammation and damage caused by chronic overconsumption of alcohol generally improve once the person stops drinking.